Embeddings

 • GPT-2

 Word2Vec is an algorithm used to create word embeddings.
-This algorithm was created by Google in 2013, and it is one of the most used algorithms to create word embeddings.
+This algorithm was created by Google in 2013, and it is one of the most widely used algorithms for creating word embeddings.

 CBOW

-In this architecture, the model predicts which is the most likely word in the given context.
-Therefore, words that have the same probability of appearing are considered similar and are therefore closer in dimensional space.
+In this architecture, the model predicts which word is most likely in the given context.
+Therefore, words that have the same probability of appearing are considered similar and thus move closer together in the dimensional space.

-Suppose that in a sentence we replace boat with boat, then the model predicts the probability for both and if it turns out to be similar then we can consider that the words are similar.
+Let's assume that in a sentence we replace barco with bote, then the model predicts the probability for both and if it turns out to be similar, we can consider the words to be similar.

-Skip-gram or Skip-gram with Negative Sampling is an algorithm used to predict the words surrounding a word.
-For example if we have the sentence The cat is an animal, the algorithm will try to predict the words The, is, an and animal from the word cat.
+Skip-gram or Skip-gram with Negative Sampling is an algorithm used to predict the words surrounding a given word.
+For example, if we have the sentence The cat is an animal, the algorithm will try to predict the words The, is, an, and animal based on the word cat.

 Skip-gram

-This architecture is similar to that of CBOW, but instead the model works backwards.
+This architecture is similar to that of CBOW, but instead the model works in reverse.
 The model predicts the context using the given word.
-Therefore, words that have the same context are considered similar and are therefore closer in dimensional space.
+Therefore, words that have the same context are considered similar and thus move closer together in the dimensional space.

-Word2Vec ignores the fact that some context words occur more frequently than others and also only take into account the local context and therefore do not capture the global context.
+Word2Vec ignores the fact that some context words occur more frequently than others and also only takes into account the local context, and therefore, does not capture the global context.

 This algorithm uses a co-occurrence matrix to create the word embeddings.
-This co-occurrence matrix is a matrix that contains the number of times each word appears next to each of the other words in the vocabulary.
+This co-occurrence matrix is a matrix that contains the number of times each word appears alongside each of the other words in the vocabulary.

-FastText is an algorithm that is used to create word embeddings.
+FastText is an algorithm used to create word embeddings.
 This algorithm was created by Facebook in 2016.

-So, to deal with this problem, Facebook proposed a FastText model.
-It is an extension of Word2Vec and follows the same Skip-gram and CBOW model.
-But unlike Word2Vec which feeds whole words into the neural network, FastText first splits words into several subwords (or n-grams) and then feeds them to the neural network.
+So, to deal with this problem, Facebook proposed a model FastText.
+It is an extension of Word2Vec and follows the same Skip-gram and CBOW models.
+However, unlike Word2Vec which feeds whole words into the neural network, FastText first splits the words into several subwords (or n-grams) and then feeds them into the neural network.

-For example, if the value of n is 3 and the word is apple then your tri-gram will be [<ma, man, anz, nza, zan, ana, na>] and your word embedding will be the sum of the vector representation of these tri-grams.
+For example, if the value of n is 3 and the word is manzana then its tri-gram will be [<ma, man, anz, nza, zan, ana, na>] and its word embedding will be the sum of the vector representation of these tri-grams.
 Here, the hyperparameters min_n and max_n are considered as 3 and the characters < and > represent the beginning and end of the word.

-Therefore, using this methodology, unknown words can be represented in vector form, since it has a high probability that their n-grams are also present in other words.
+Therefore, using this methodology, unknown words can be represented in vector form, as they have a high probability that their n-grams are also present in other words.

-This algorithm is an improvement of Word2Vec, since in addition to taking into account the words surrounding a word, it also takes into account the n-grams of the word.
-For example if we have the word cat, it also takes into account the n-grams of the word, in this case ga, at and to, for n = 2.
+This algorithm is an improvement over Word2Vec, as it not only takes into account the words surrounding a word, but also considers the n-grams of the word.
+For example, if we have the word gato, it also takes into account the n-grams of the word, in this case ga, at, and to, for n = 2.

-Word embedding techniques have given a decent result, but the problem is that the approach is not precise enough.
-They do not take into account the order of the words in which they appear, which leads to loss of syntactic and semantic understanding of the sentence.
+Word embedding techniques have yielded decent results, but the problem is that the approach is not accurate enough.
+They do not take into account the order in which words appear, leading to a loss of syntactic and semantic understanding of the sentence.

-For example, You go there to teach, not to play AND You go there to play, not to teach Both sentences will have the same representation in vector space, but they do not mean the same thing.
+For example, You go there to teach, not to play and You go there to play, not to teach Both sentences will have the same representation in the vector space, but they do not mean the same thing.

-In addition, the word embedding model cannot give satisfactory results on a large amount of text data, since the same word may have a different meaning in a different sentence depending on the context of the sentence.
+Moreover, the word embedding model cannot provide satisfactory results on a large amount of text data, as the same word can have a different meaning in a different sentence depending on the context of the sentence.

-For example, I am going to sit in the bank AND I am going to do business in the bank In both sentences, the word bank has different meanings.
+For example, I'm going to sit on the bench and I'm going to do some errands at the bank.
+In both sentences, the word bank has different meanings.

 Therefore, we require a type of representation that can retain the contextual meaning of the word present in a sentence.

-Sentence embedding is similar to word embedding, but instead of words, they encode the whole sentence in the vector representation.
+The sentence embedding is similar to the word embedding, but instead of words, it encodes the entire sentence into the vector representation.

-A simple way to obtain sentence embedding is to average the word embedding of all the words present in the sentence.
+A simple way to obtain sentence embeddings is by averaging the word embeddings of all the words present in the sentence.
 But they are not accurate enough.

-ELMo or Embeddings from Language Models is a sentence embedding model that was created by Allen University in 2018.
-It uses a bidirectional deep LSTM network to produce vector representation.
-ELMo can represent unknown or out-of-vocabulary words in vector form since it is character-based.
+ELMo or Embeddings from Language Models is a sentence embedding model created by the Allen University in 2018.
+It uses a deep bidirectional LSTM network to produce vector representations.
+ELMo can represent unknown words or out-of-vocabulary words in vector form since it is character-based.

-InferSent is a sentence embedding model that was created by Facebook in 2017.
-It uses a bidirectional deep LSTM network to produce vector representation.
-InferSent can represent unknown or out-of-vocabulary words in vector form as it is character-based.
-Sentences are encoded in a 4096-dimensional vector representation.
+InferSent is a sentence embedding model created by Facebook in 2017.
+It uses a deep bidirectional LSTM network to produce a vector representation.
+InferSent can represent unknown or out-of-vocabulary words in vector form, as it is character-based.
+Sentences are encoded into a 4096-dimensional vector representation.

-The training of the model is performed on the Stanford Natural Language Inference (SNLI) dataset.
-This dataset is labeled and written by humans for about 500K sentence pairs.
+The model training is performed on the Stanford Natural Language Inference (SNLI) dataset.
+This dataset is labeled and written by humans for around 500K sentence pairs.

-Sentence-BERT is a sentence embedding model that was created by the University of London in 2019.
-It uses a bidirectional deep LSTM network to produce vector representation.
-Sentence-BERT can represent unknown or out-of-vocabulary words in vector form as it is character-based.
-Sentences are encoded in a 768-dimensional vector representation.
+Sentence-BERT is a sentence embedding model created by the University of London in 2019.
+It uses a deep bidirectional LSTM network to produce vector representations.
+Sentence-BERT can represent unknown or out-of-vocabulary words in vector form since it is character-based.
+Sentences are encoded into a 768-dimensional vector representation.

-The state-of-the-art NLP model BERT is excellent in Semantic Textual Similarity tasks, but the problem is that it would take a long time for a huge corpus (65 hours for 10,000 sentences), as it requires both sentences to be entered into the network and this increases the computation by a huge factor.
+The state-of-the-art NLP model BERT excels in Semantic Textual Similarity tasks, but the issue is that it would take a long time for a huge corpus (65 hours for 10,000 sentences), as it requires both sentences to be fed into the network, which increases the computation by an enormous factor.

 Therefore, Sentence-BERT is a modification of the BERT model.

-Training of a word2vec model with gensimlink image 44
+Training a word2vec model with gensimlink image 45

-To download the dataset we are going to use, the dataset library of huggingface must be installed:
+To download the dataset we are going to use, you need to install the dataset library from huggingface:

-To train the embeddings model we are going to use the gensim library.
-To install it with conda we use
+To train the embeddings model, we will use the gensim library.
+To install it with Conda, we use

 conda install -c conda-forge gensim